QCaudron/repeater_roundabout/repeaters.md

 </p>

 The following repeaters are participating in the Repeater Roundabout.
 Please ensure you **do not interfere** with the repeater's normal operation, including regular nets.
+If someone on the repeater asks you to hold off on making contacts, please come back later.

 Get started by [programming your radio](/files), and check out the repeaters' locations on the [repeater map](/map).